Web Sites

 Listening to the City [Launched July 2002]

 In this historic dialogue on the redevelopment of Lower Manhattan, over 800 participants in 26 discussion groups spent two weeks reviewing materials, sharing ideas, and voting on their priorities in more than 30 polls.
-The results of the dialogue were included in a 21-page report to key officials and decision-makers in the redevelopment process.
+Their recommendations were included in a report to key officials and decision-makers in the redevelopment process.

 Press | Full Description | Team Bio